stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

     print(f"{item} is not in the database Brynildsrud")
 ```

-If the SRA doesn't belong to the dataset Brynildsrud, the following message will appear:
+If ERR2704808 doesn't belong to the dataset Brynildsrud, the following message will appear:

     ERR2704808 is not in the database Brynildsrud